 Narrowing down the Search and Choosing your top Contractor

 Finally, it is time to choose a window contractor.
 After you have considered your reasons, and home design, and window choice and prices, websites, showroom and reviews, you can now feel confident in your choice of the right window installer.
+Ultimately, the window replacement contractor you choose should have a reputation to protect.
 In summary, we recommend keeping these aspects in mind to help you make the right choice:

 - Choose a full-service window contractor (design, sales, demo, permits, installation, cleanup, service)